influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 1970-01-01T00:00:00Z   between 3 and 6 feet      4.938
 ```

-The query returns the newest field value for each field key that includes the word `level` in the `h2o_feet` measurement.
+Returns the newest field value for each field key that includes the word `level` in the `h2o_feet` measurement.

 {{% /expand %}}